jackx-001-tipsy/UNIVERSITY-MANAGEMENT-SYSTEM/README.md

 SQL scripts to create database and tables.

-I have also included the database code show how the tables in MySQL connect with DAO in java.
+I have also included the database code to show how the tables in MySQL connect with DAO in java.

             Designed by JACKSON MUEMA